Why Alibaba, JD, Baidu Are Falling In Hong Kong Today - Benzinga

 |Tencent

-Shares of the Chinese tech giants ended higher in the U.S. markets on Monday.
+On Monday, shares of these Chinese tech giants ended on a similar note in U.S. markets.

-The Macro Factors: The benchmark Hang Seng Index shed 0.22% as major tech stocks swung wildly during early trading.
+Global Markets Recap: The benchmark Hang Seng Index tumbled 2.58%, a near two-month low, as major tech stocks swung wildly during early trading.

-According to Bloomberg, Hong Kong’s economy is expected to contract in the first quarter as it imposed tough COVID-19 curbs and China’s worsening Omicron outbreak disrupted trade with the financial hub.
-Its gross domestic product (GDP) is estimated to have fallen 1.3% in the January-to-March period from a year earlier, according to the report.

-China and U.S. regulators are also discussing operational details of an audit deal that Beijing intends to sign this year in the latest attempt to keep Chinese companies listed on U.S. exchanges.
+That came amid the weakening outlook of the Chinese economy and the hefty overnight losses in the U.S. stock market that saw the tech-heavy Nasdaq Composite dropping more than 5%.

 © 2022 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.